 The Hoxie House, located at 18 Water St. in Sandwich, is one of the oldest homes on Cape Cod and dates back to the 1640.
 It is a saltbox style house and was named after its second owner, whaling captain Abraham Hoxie.
 It has been authentically restored to reflect the original colonial construction and is furnished as it may have appeared in the early colonial period.
-The home is open from mid-June through mid-October, Monday through Saturday from 11:00 AM to 4:30 PM, and Sundays from 1:00 to 4: 30 PM.
-Admission is $4.00 for adults and $3.00 for children 12 and under (8 and under are free.)
+The home is open from the end of June through October, Monday through Saturday from 11:00 AM to 4:30 PM, and Sundays from 1:00 to 4: 30 PM.
+Admission is $4.00 for adults and $3.00 for children.

 Crosby Mansion - Brewster, Cape Cod

 The Captain Bangs Hallet House is a must visit if you are looking to explore a sea captain's home.
 Filled with treasures from Captain Hallet's travels, you will find displays of silk, porcelain and lacquered items, as well as numerous children's toys.
 Each room is arranged in such a way as to reflect family life as it may have been in the 19th Century.
-The house is open on Thursday, Friday, Saturday & Sunday, June 1 through October 15, with tours at 1, 2 & 3 PM.
-Admission is $3 per adult and 50 cents per child.
+The house is open on Thursday, Friday, Saturday & Sunday, June 15 through October 15, with tours at 1, 2 & 3 PM.
+Admission is $5 per adult and free to any Yarmouth resident and child.
 The Captain Bangs Hallet House is located on the Strawberry Lane Common, just off Route 6A in Yarmouth Port.

 Captain Bangs Hallet House